 Tips on Troubleshooting Instant Hotspot Connectivity Issues on Mac

-Device Requirement: If you wish to connect your Mac to iPhone then you must make sure that your Mac is running on OS X Yosemite and iOS 8.x on your iPhone.
+Device Requirement: If you wish to connect your Mac to iPhone then you must make sure that your Mac is running on OS X Yosemite and iOS 8.x and later on your device.